Dodge Promaster vs Mercedes Sprinter vs Ford Transit: What’s the Best Van? - Van Conversion Comparison Guide

 Sprinter van overview summary

-In conclusion, the Mercedes Sprinter van stands out as one of the top choices for van conversion enthusiasts due to its impressive handling, spacious interior, and multitude of customization options.
-Despite its higher upfront cost and potentially elevated maintenance fees, the Sprinter's benefits often outweigh these drawbacks for many in the van life community.
-The Sprinter's ability to maintain its value, its longevity, and the array of aftermarket parts available make it an appealing choice.
-Still, careful thought should be given to factors like geographical travel plans, availability of service centers, cost of ownership and fuel type before deciding on a Mercedes Sprinter van conversion.
+In summary the Mercedes Sprinter is one of the top choices for van conversion enthusiasts due to its great handling, spacious interior and many customization options.
+This summary gives you a clear picture of the Sprinter’s pros and cons to help you make an informed decision.
+Although it’s more expensive upfront and potentially more maintenance fees the Sprinter’s benefits often outweigh the drawbacks for many in the van life community.
+The Sprinter holds its value, is long lasting and has many aftermarket parts available making it a great choice.
+However you should consider factors like travel plans, service centers, cost of ownership and fuel type before deciding on a Mercedes Sprinter van conversion.

 Ford Transit Van Conversion Overview

-You may be wondering for yourself...
-I thought Ford produced cargo vans that were shorter and boxier.
-You'd be right.
-They manufacture the E series vans also known as the Ford Econoline.
-They've upgraded those gas-guzzling, turnin' like a tank, short vans that you needed a pop-top campervan or roof cap with these beautiful Ford Transit cargo vans.
+You’re probably wondering… I thought Ford made cargo vans that were shorter and boxier.
+You’re right.
+They make the E series vans also known as the Ford Econoline, those little panel vans that tradesmen drive.
+Well campers have upgraded from those gas-guzzling, turning like a tank, short vans that you needed a pop-top campervan or roof cap with these beautiful Ford Transit cargo vans.

-Did you know that Ford has released an all-new 2023 Ford Transit Trail directed right at people like you and me who are looking for a van conversion?
+Did you know Ford just released a new 2023 Ford Transit Trail directed right at people like you and me who are looking for a van conversion?

 Ford Transits are affordable luxury

-We love the fact that Ford Transits are much more affordable than the Mercedes Sprinters and still come with an 'intelligent AWD' option for those tougher terrains like we have up here in Canadian winters.
-Additionally, Fords can be fixed everywhere at any mechanic unlike import cars, especially Sprinters.
+We love that Ford Transits are way more affordable than the Mercedes Sprinters and still have an ‘intelligent AWD’ option for those tougher terrains like we have up here in Canadian winters.
+However when comparing base prices the Promaster is usually the cheapest option, lower initial cost and lower maintenance costs.
+Fords can be fixed anywhere at any mechanic unlike import cars especially Sprinters.

-The biggest knock on the Transits, which will be fixed over time, is that there are no used ones because it's so new.
-They've only been manufactured since 2014.
-Additionally, there's the never-ending Dodge vs Ford debate in the truck community which, of course, boils into the van conversion community which brings Mercedes into the mix.
+The biggest knock on the Transits which will be fixed over time is that there are no used ones because it’s so new.
+They’ve only been manufactured since 2014.
+And of course the never ending Dodge vs Ford debate in the truck community which of course boils into the van conversion community which brings Mercedes into the mix.

-With Ford offering an AWD model and easier-to-obtain service, more and more of our clients have switched their decisions from Sprinter van conversion to Ford Transit conversions.
+With Ford offering an AWD model and easier to get service more and more of our clients are switching their decision from Sprinter van conversion to Ford Transit conversions.

 Example: Check out our most recent Ford Transit Van Conversion here.